-5 Solar Inverter Steps You Need to Know
+5 Solar Inverter Steps You Need To Know for SMA

-This is the large gray and black box we installed on or inside your home.
+The invereter is the large gray and black box installed on or inside your home.

 This device turns your solar power’s DC (direct current) electricity into AC (alternating current) electricity, which matches that of the grid’s.
-In this picture you can also see the rapid shutdown switch and solar source outlet; all of which are described below.
+In this picture you can also see the rapid shutdown switch and solar source outlet.
+All of these are described below.

 5. Power Switch